immersive-web/administrivia/editorial-process.md

 -   The Agenda label is for issues which should be discussed in the next Working Group Call.
 -   Labels which being 'ed:' are for automated generation of the newsletter.
 -   You may add the 'editor triage' label to bring it to the focus of editors please add a note to state why this is important to you.
-You can add this label by adding a comment tagging...
+You can add this label by adding a comment containing ‘/triage’.